Blue Moon is all set to grace the sky on October 31: When can it be seen in India

 What is a Blue moon?

 The term Blue Moon is a calendrical term.
-When there are two full moons in a calendar month, the second full moon is called the Blue Moon.
-It is not too common to have a Blue Moon in a month of 30 days.
-The blue moon happens as the Earth's elliptical makes the smallest angle with respect to the horizon while eventually making the Moon appearing to be glowing and illuminating at its fullest.
+When there are two full moons in a month, the second full moon is called the Blue Moon.
+To have a Blue Moon in a month of 30 days, is not common.
+The blue moon occurs as the Earth's elliptical makes the smallest angle with respect to the horizon while eventually making the Moon appearing to be glowing and illuminating at its fullest.

-This Blue Moon is also known as the Hunter's Moon because it provides plenty of moonlight for hunters to collect meat for the winters.
+This Blue Moon is also called the Hunter's Moon as it provides plenty of moonlight for hunters to collect meat for the winters.

 NASA confirms presence of water on sunlit surface of moon